AgileVentures/av-static-website/source/blog_articles/2016-11-30-agile-project-workshop.html.markdown

 > Cost (Per Person):

 > - Free - Harrow Voluntary, Community & Social Enterprise Sector
   - £30 - Voluntary, Community & Social Enterprise Sector (Not working or based in Harrow)
   - £40 - Public & Private Sector

 There were eight attendees from different charity groups based in Harrow and some of the adjoining boroughs.
 Including Alex and myself that made 10 which worked pretty well I think.
 We'd done a [dry run of the event](http://nonprofits.agileventures.org/2016/11/21/agile-workshop/) a couple of weeks back with the VAHC staff in a group of six including myself.
 That dry run had followed this pattern:

 * Intro "What is Agile?
 How this workshop will run"
-* "kickoff" --> generate a series of stories about what to do in the workshop, e.g. "How do we motivate people?
+* "Kickoff" --> generate a series of stories about what to do in the workshop, e.g. "How do we motivate people?
 What's a scrum?" write on cards, arrange on whiteboard
-* break
+* BREAK
-* "voting" on stories --> identify common stories and vote on their difficulty, work out their priority
+* "Voting" on stories --> identify common stories and vote on their difficulty, work out their priority
 * Go into small teams each working on a different story
-* break
+* BREAK
 * Small teams each presenting their work on their story
-* "retrospective" looking back over the process and how it could be improved
+* "Retrospective" looking back over the process and how it could be improved

-Excluding breaks, being 6 ten minute chunks.
-The full workshop followed the same model but each section lasted 25 minutes.
-The key things I'd learned from the dry run was
+Excluding breaks, that was 6 ten minute chunks; running for an hour.
+The full workshop followed the same model but each chunk lasted 25 minutes.
+The key things I'd learned from the dry run were:

 * I needed to bring a mac VGA connector to use the projector
 * A sprint diagram would be helpful